Birmingham St George's F.C.: Exclusion from the Football League

 Despite a lack of silverware, by 1888 the club had a strong reputation, the Birmingham Daily Post in May 1888 declaring the club to be one of the four best teams in the Midlands (the others being Aston Villa, West Bromwich Albion, and Wolverhampton Wanderers, all of whom would be founder members of the Football League).
 The club was also invited to take part in the Derby County Charity Cup at the end of the 1887–88 season, and duly won the trophy, beating Derby County 3–2 in the semi-final at the County Ground and Notts Rangers 2–1 in the final at the same venue; the club would reach the semi-final the following season.

-Nevertheless, the club was not invited to the new League; William McGregor, Aston Villa secretary, decreeing that each town could only send one club to the League, thereby excluding the Dragons.
+Nevertheless, the club was not invited to the new League; William McGregor, Aston Villa's secretary, decreeing that each town could only send one club to the League, thereby excluding the Dragons.
 Even though the club was technically based in Smethwick rather than Aston or Birmingham, the club was often referred to as a Birmingham club, with newspapers sometimes referring to the team as a Birmingham team and players as "the Brums" [sic].
 Consequently, although Bolton Wanderers suggested that the Dragons be invited to join, the club missed out, which, in the longer term, proved to be the club's death knell.